-Sense of school belonging, perceived teacher support, and exposure to bullying are all affected by students’ SES (De Bortoli, 2018; OECD, 2019).
+Sense of school belonging, perceived teacher support, and exposure to bullying are all affected by students’ SES (De Bortoli, 2018; OECD, 2019b).
 A low SES is associated with a lower income, level of wealth, and educational achievement, whereas a high SES is related to a higher income, level of wealth, and educational achievement (Bradley & Corwyn, 2002).
 An individual’s occupational status can also provide information about their level of education and income, as well as other job-related skills and benefits (Burgard et al., 2003).

-Australian students who come from high SES families tend to report a greater sense of school belonging, generally perceive their teachers as more supportive, and tend to be less exposed to bullying compared to students from low SES families (Cemalcilar, 2010; De Bortoli, 2018; OECD, 2019).
-While the association between school belonging and teacher support, and school belonging and exposure to bullying are both strong and prevalent across the literature (Allen et al., 2018; Cunningham, 2007; Garcia-Reid, 2007; Holt & Espelage, 2003; OECD, 2019; Wang & Holcombe, 2010), less is known about how students’ SES may influence these relationships.
+Australian students who come from high SES families tend to report a greater sense of school belonging, generally perceive their teachers as more supportive, and tend to be less exposed to bullying compared to students from low SES families (Cemalcilar, 2010; De Bortoli, 2018; OECD, 2019b).
+While the association between school belonging and teacher support and school belonging and exposure to bullying are both strong and prevalent across the literature (Allen et al., 2018; Cunningham, 2007; Garcia-Reid, 2007; Holt & Espelage, 2003; OECD, 2019b; Wang & Holcombe, 2010), less is known about how students’ SES may influence these relationships.
 This study aims to fill this gap in the literature, with Maslow’s (1943) theory of human motivation offering insight into how SES may impact the relationship between school belonging and these school-related factors in Australian adolescents.

 Maslow’s (1943) theory of human motivation may provide a theoretical framework for the observed differences in students’ sense of school belonging by SES.
 Maslow (1943) argued that each need, starting with the lowest-level need, must first be satisfied before the need above it can emerge, and it is the desire to fulfil higher-level needs that serves as a motivator for individuals to achieve and improve.
-It is reasonable to assume that a student’s most basic and essential requirements for survival which may include food, sleep, and shelter (Maslow, 1943; Nuñez, 2016) are threatened in the presence of low SES.
-Therefore, the need for belongingness, which encompasses a desire for interpersonal connections, acceptance from others, which are reciprocal and gained through genuine relationships such as those with family, friends, and teachers at school may be more difficult to satisfy if the student’s most basic needs are ungratified (Maslow, 1943; Nuñez, 2016; Slaten et al., 2016).
+It is reasonable to assume that a student’s most basic and essential requirements for survival, which may include food, sleep, and shelter (Maslow, 1943; Nuñez, 2016), are threatened in the presence of low SES.
+Therefore, the need for belongingness—which encompasses a desire for interpersonal connections and acceptance from others which are reciprocal and gained through genuine relationships such as those with family, friends, and teachers—at school may be more difficult to satisfy if the student’s most basic needs are ungratified (Maslow, 1943; Nuñez, 2016; Slaten et al., 2016).

 Individuals from low SES backgrounds may not be able to afford adequate amounts of food, and the food they do consume tends to be less healthy compared to what individuals from high SES backgrounds eat (Cunningham, 2018; Konttinen et al., 2013).
-A more common issue for this population group are the barriers they face to meeting their safety needs.
+More common issues for this population group are the barriers they face in meeting their safety needs.
 In Australia, individuals of a lower SES tend to experience higher crime and domestic abuse rates compared to those of a higher SES (Australian Bureau of Statistics, 2013; Kerr, 2018).
-Furthermore, people living in neighbourhoods with unsatisfactory social and physical conditions (a high occurrence of public disturbance, drug-dealing, uncivil behaviours, diminished quality and maintenance of property, and litter and graffiti) tend to experience a greater fear of crime compared to those living in neighbourhoods with satisfactory social and physical conditions (Perkins and Taylor, 1996).
+Furthermore, people living in neighbourhoods with unsatisfactory social and physical conditions (high occurrences of public disturbance, drug-dealing, uncivil behaviours, diminished quality and maintenance of property, and litter and graffiti) tend to experience a greater fear of crime compared to those living in neighbourhoods with satisfactory social and physical conditions (Perkins and Taylor, 1996).
 These characteristics are more common in low SES neighbourhoods, and those who experience them tend to have a greater fear of crime and concerns for the safety of themselves and household members (Perkins & Taylor, 1996).